-When HMRC opens an enquiry into a landlord's tax return and finds the figures wrong, the penalty is calculated under Schedule 24 of the Finance Act 2007.
-This is HMRC's working penalty regime for inaccuracies.
-The maxima are well known in headline form (30 per cent, 70 per cent, 100 per cent) but the operational detail (offshore territory uplift to 200 per cent, the mitigation floors, the suspension mechanic, the asset-move stacking under Schedule 21 FA 2015) is where landlord-facing penalty cases are actually won or lost.
+If HMRC opens an enquiry into your tax return and finds the figures wrong, your penalty is calculated under Schedule 24 of the Finance Act 2007, HMRC's working penalty regime for inaccuracies.
+Most people know the headline maxima (30 per cent, 70 per cent, 100 per cent).
+What decides whether you pay near the top of a band or close to nothing is the operational detail underneath: the offshore territory uplift that can take the maximum to 200 per cent, the mitigation floors, the suspension mechanic, and the asset-move stacking under Schedule 21 FA 2015.
+That is where a penalty case is won or lost.

-One important framing point first.
+One framing point first.
 Schedule 24 governs inaccuracy penalties: figures in returns that are wrong.
 It does not govern late filing (Schedule 55 FA 2009), late payment (Schedule 56 FA 2009) or failure to notify chargeability at all (Schedule 41 FA 2008).
-Those are three separate regimes, and on the same facts a landlord can face penalties under more than one.
-This page is about Schedule 24.
+Those are three separate regimes, and on the same facts you can face penalties under more than one.

 The three behaviour bands under Schedule 24 paragraph 3

 Schedule 24 paragraph 3 sets three behaviour categories.
-The band fixes the standard maximum penalty, and the band is the single most important argument in any Schedule 24 penalty negotiation because the maxima are very different.
+The band fixes the standard maximum penalty, and it is the single most important argument in any penalty negotiation, because the maxima are so far apart.

 Careless

-Careless means failure to take reasonable care.
-HMRC judges this objectively against what would be expected of a prudent landlord in the circumstances.
-Typical careless patterns in rental-income enquiries include: missing receipts for repair claims that turn out to be capital improvements, double-claiming expenses across two properties, mis-classifying a furnished holiday let, transposing figures from the lettings agent statement, or relying on incorrect software defaults.
-Carelessness is the default starting point HMRC reaches for if a return is wrong and there is no evidence of intent.
+Careless means a failure to take reasonable care.
+HMRC judges this objectively, against what it would expect of a prudent landlord in the circumstances.
+Typical careless patterns in rental-income enquiries include missing receipts for repair claims that turn out to be capital improvements, double-claiming expenses across two properties, mis-classifying a furnished holiday let, transposing figures from the lettings agent statement, or relying on incorrect software defaults.
+Careless is the default HMRC reaches for when a return is wrong and there is no evidence of intent.

 Deliberate but not concealed

 Deliberate is a knowing-falsity test.
 The Supreme Court in HMRC v Tooth [2021] UKSC 17 set the bar at the taxpayer knowing the figure being submitted was wrong.
-It is not enough for HMRC to argue that the landlord ought to have known, or that any reasonable person would have spotted the error.
+It is not enough for HMRC to argue that you ought to have known, or that any reasonable person would have spotted the error.
 There must be evidence of subjective awareness.
-In landlord cases this typically arises where the landlord has admitted to a third party (accountant, family member, online forum) that the rental income was being omitted, or where the gap between actual receipts and declared figures is so large that it cannot be reconciled with carelessness.
+In practice this usually surfaces where you have admitted to a third party (an accountant, a family member, an online forum) that the rental income was being omitted, or where the gap between actual receipts and declared figures is too large to reconcile with carelessness.

 Deliberate and concealed

 This is the top band.
-It requires deliberate inaccuracy plus arrangements to conceal: false invoices, document destruction, routing tenants' payments through unrecorded accounts, fabricated repair receipts, or asking tenants to pay cash.
+It requires a deliberate inaccuracy plus arrangements to conceal it: false invoices, document destruction, routing tenants' payments through unrecorded accounts, fabricated repair receipts, or asking tenants to pay cash.
 HMRC needs evidence of the active concealment step, not just the deliberate inaccuracy.

-The bands matter because the maxima under paragraph 4 are 30 per cent, 70 per cent and 100 per cent respectively (for Category 1 territories, see below).
-Pushing a case down from deliberate to careless can halve or two-thirds the maximum exposure before any mitigation.
+The bands matter because the maxima under paragraph 4 are 30 per cent, 70 per cent and 100 per cent respectively (for Category 1 territories).
+Pushing a case down from deliberate to careless can cut your maximum exposure by half, or by two-thirds, before any mitigation is even applied.

 The standard maxima under paragraph 4